greenplum-db/pgbouncer/doc/config.md

 ### query_wait_timeout

 Maximum time queries are allowed to spend waiting for execution.
 If the query is not assigned to a server during that time, the client is disconnected.
+0 disables.
+If this is disabled, clients will be queued indefinitely. [seconds]
-This is used to prevent unresponsive servers from grabbing up connections. [seconds]

-It also helps when the server is down or database rejects connections for any reason.
+This setting is used to prevent unresponsive servers from grabbing up connections.
+It also helps when the server is down or rejects connections for any reason.

+Default: 120.0

+### cancel_wait_timeout

+Maximum time cancellation requests are allowed to spend waiting for execution.
+If the cancel request is not assigned to a server during that time, the client is disconnected.
-If this is disabled, clients will be queued indefinitely.
+0 disables.
+If this is disabled, cancel requests will be queued indefinitely. [seconds]

+This setting is used to prevent a client locking up when a cancel cannot be forwarded due to the server being down.

-Default: 120
+Default: 10.0

 ### client_idle_timeout